Skip to content

 Referrer-Policystrict-origin-when-cross-originControl referrer leakage

-Cache-Controlno-storeDefault for responses without an existing Cache-Control header (overridden by cache middleware for assets)
+Cache-Controlno-storeDefault for all responses (overridden by cache middleware for assets)

 Content Security Policy